 The pension plan investments are held in a Master Trust.
 The majority of pension plan assets are invested in equity securities because equity portfolios have historically provided higher returns than debt and other asset classes over extended time horizons and are expected to do so in the future.
 Correspondingly, equity investments also entail greater risks than other investments.
 Equity risks are balanced by investing a significant portion of the plans' assets in high quality debt securities.
-The average credit rating of the debt portfolio exceeded A+ as of December 31, 2014 and 2013.
+The average credit rating of the debt portfolio exceeded A as of December 31, 2015 and A+ as of December 31, 2014.
 The debt portfolio is also broadly diversified and invested primarily in U.S. Treasury, mortgage, and corporate securities.
-The weighted-average maturity of the debt portfolio was 12 years at both December 31, 2014 and 2013.
+The weighted-average maturity of the debt portfolio was 12 years at both December 31, 2015 and 2014.